gatsbyjs/gatsby/docs/blog/2019-02-27-reactiflux-q-and-a/index.md

 **Q:** Is Gatsby ready to be used with dynamic Apps and an equivalent alternative to CRA by now?
 For example, a couple of months ago it was not possible yet to use Apollo Client (as in post-build to make dynamic requests to a GQL server from the client-side).
 Is this available now and are there any other limitations?
 In general, it has been confusing for me to understand why to use Gatsby for dynamic apps in the first place.
 It has been clearly advertised as a static site generator after all.
 Could you shed some light on that?
 Thanks! — tiny

 **A:** Yes.
-You can see how to approach using apollo-client in examples like [the gatsby store repo](https://github.com/gatsbyjs/store.gatsbyjs.org).
+You can see how to approach using apollo-client in examples like [the Gatsby store repo](https://github.com/gatsbyjs/store.gatsbyjs.org).
 "Static site generator" is a bit of a misnomer, since Gatsby melds pre-rendering with a fully bootstrapable performant application like you'd get with something like CRA.

 — biscarch